DepthVanish: Optimizing Adversarial Interval Structures for Stereo-Depth-Invisible Patches: Methodology

 \section{Methodology}

 In this work, we build upon our novel findings in \secref{sec:motivation} and propose realizing the attack goal in \reqref{eq:our_goal} by exploiting the attack capability of interval spacing.
-However, this is a non-trivial problem since \ding{182} \reqref{eq:our_goal} requires the patch's ground-truth depth to be close but \figref{fig:motivation1} (a) indicates interval spacing performs weak when the patch is deployed closely.
-Moreover, \ding{183} the robustness to rotation is a critical requirement for the patch to be physically attack effective.
-Yet we observed in \figref{fig:motivation2} that the robustness provided by the naive interval strategy is rather limited especially for Y axis.
-It is obvious that an advanced interval spacing strategy is required to realize our attack goal in \reqref{eq:our_goal}.
+However, this is a non-trivial problem since \ding{182} \reqref{eq:our_goal} requires the patch's ground-truth depth to be close but \figref{fig:motivation1} (a) indicates that interval spacing exerts only a limited adversarial effect when the patch is deployed closely.
+Moreover, \ding{183} the robustness against rotation is a critical requirement for the patch to be physically attack effective.
+Yet we observed in \figref{fig:motivation2} that the robustness provided by the naive interval strategy is rather limited especially against the rotation of Y axis.
+As a result, it is obvious that an advanced interval spacing strategy is required to realize our attack goal as defined in \reqref{eq:our_goal}.